Mike-Pits/think_bayes/README.md

-# think_bayes is an intesresting abd very useful book ISBN 978-1-492-08946-9
+# think_bayes is a very interesting and useful book ISBN 978-1-492-08946-9